About us

 Who we are

 Sea Kayak Oban has been running for over a decade, catering to paddlers in Scotland and beyond.
 In 2019, when the previous owners retired, Mark and Laura took over the reins.
-As well as the team featured here, we use various freelance instructors and guides, all chosen for their experience, abilities, and sunny dispositions.
+As well as the team featured here, we use some additional freelance instructors and guides, all chosen for their experience, abilities, and sunny dispositions.

 Laura Bennitt

-Owner, guide and instructor
+Owner, coach and guide

 Since moving to Scotland in 2005, I’ve spent as much time as possible outdoors.
 Up mountains, over waves and down rivers, across moorlands and scree slopes, camping on deserted islands and hoping to catch glimpses of astounding wildlife.